Master of Applied Positive Psychology

 Learning and assessment takes place through a range of tasks including debates, case studies, role plays, videos and research.
 You’ll also be encouraged to apply positive psychology principles to your own life and critically reflect on these experiences.
 The program covers the different strategies that individuals and groups use to enhance and promote health, and the important factors that involve sustained behavioural change.

-The Master of Applied Positive Psychology can be completed full-time for 1 year, or part-time over 2 years.
-The intake is in February only.
+The Master of Applied Positive Psychology requires the completion of 100 points of study and can be completed full-time for 1 year, or part-time over 2 years.
+We offer two intakes:

 You will explore the following themes: